collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### What Are You Doing When You Review a Pull Request?

-Switch perspective: now a maintainer working from within an organizational repo, with read/write access to the organizational repo, but without read/write access to a forked repo, unless permission has been given to amend a pull request.
-(In the prior situation, we were talking about users with read/write access)

 If you are a repo maintainer, firstly, you will receive a message to let you know there is a pull request (by browser or email, based on your notification preferences).
 You go to the pull request in the browser and look at it.
 In the simplest scenario, you can merge the pull request without making a change, or by making a change in the browser.